CoderLSF/fast-llama/README.md

 ### Compile

-You can compile the code using one of the following two methods:
+Only Linux is supported currently.
+Support of other platforms including Windows, Mac, GPU is coming soon.

+#### Requsitions
+- gcc version 10.x or newer versions
+- libnuma-dev

+#### Compilation
-1. Using the provided build script:
+Method 1.
+Using the provided build script:
 ```bash
 bash ./build.sh
 ```

-2. Using Make:
+Method 2.
+Using Make:
 ```bash
 make -j 4
 ```